Kamaldah Jain temple: Architecture

 Kamaldah Jain temple is built on a brick mound.
 The temple features an illustration of Sthulabhadra.
 The second temple is dedicated to Sudarshana.
 The temple houses black stone foot prints of Sudarshana to which saffron is applied daily as offering.
 The door of the temple has an image of Bhairava.
 The temple is an important pilgrimage site for Jains and is part of Jain circuit of bihar.

+A 108 ft Mahavira statue of Lord Mahavira is planned as part of the proposed development.

 Conservation

 The Government of Bihar has included this temple for conservation along with Agam Kuan, Durakhi devi temple, Begu Hajjam's Mosque, Golghar, and Takht Sri Patna Sahib.